 For example, you might set up folders for the following:

 - online shopping.

 Some advocate a five-folder system.
 This involves organising your emails by deadlines rather than subject.
 Using this system means your emails would be organised as follows:

 - Inbox (newly arrived emails which haven’t been sorted yet)

 It’s worth spending a bit of time thinking about how to organise your emails.
 It can save you a lot of time and frustration and help you feel in control.

 NB Your employer may have its own rules regarding how work email should be organised, stored and archived, so you should make sure you are familiar with these.

 Use the links below to find information on how to create folders in the mail application you use.

 Write a blog post of at least 100 words reflecting on the above activities and something you’ve learned in the process.
 Detail how you currently manage your emails and how effective you find this.
-Your blog should also outline how you could use the Bcc function to send the same email to 10 different people, keeping their contact details private so the recipients don’t see each other’s email addresses.
+Your blog should also outline how you could use the Bcc function.